 Secondly, they aim to make food tasty by keeping meat moist and not overcooking it, so check for smart features that identify what you’re cooking and select the perfect grilling time to match.

 Finally, they cleverly funnel any unhealthy fats into a special container, meaning the bad stuff goes in the bin rather than your body.
 With that in mind, convenience should also be extended to cleaning, so removable, dishwasher-safe griddles are a clear plus point.

-It's not just the name that’s a mouthful with this feature-packed grill.
+It's not just the name that’s a mouthful with this feature-packed grill, which is sold under the Breville name in the USA and Australia.
 You can just use it freestyle if you prefer, but its killer feature is an integrated probe for checking the internal temperature of your food – it's most useful for meat, of course.

 In auto mode, an alarm sounds when it's reached your favoured grilling level, from rare to charred, letting you know when it’s time to let meat rest so it retains moisture and is ultimately juicier, tastier and more flavoursome.

 So, just tell the Smart Grill Pro what you're cooking – there are specific cooking modes for beef, lamb, pork, poultry and fish – stick the probe in and it does the rest.
 There’s a useful LCD display and a 180-degree opening.
 That's handy for eggs and pancakes, and also means it can double as a back-up barbecue when British summer inevitably goes wrong.